Work with catalog layers

 • Click Reposition Reposition and drag the catalog layer to a new location in the layers list.

-• Click Expand Expand to view the Footprints layer and the Layers In View.
+• Click Expand Expand to view the Footprints layer and Layers In View.
 Click Collapse Collapse to collapse the catalog layer.

 Set catalog layer properties

-You may want to change the number of layers that can be displayed on the map when viewing a catalog layer.
+In Map Viewer, you may want to change the number of layers that can be displayed on the map when viewing a catalog layer.
 For example, if the catalog layer has 15 layers in the Layers In View composite layer, you can change the layer limit to view all 15 layers on the map at the same time.
 You can also change the order by which catalog items are displayed on the map, and you can change the visibility of the catalog layer, Footprints layer, and the Layers In View composite layer.

 Do the following to set the catalog layer's properties:

-1. Confirm that you are signed in and, if you want to save your changes, that you have privileges to create content.
+1. Confirm that you are signed in and, if you want to save your changes, that you have privileges to create, update, and delete content.

 Note: